Platinum-Saber/Infinite-Stack/SEM-4/CS3263-Embedded Computer Networks/Study Notes/tcp.md

 **Example**: A client in SYN-SENT receives SYN-ACK, moves to ESTABLISHED, and begins data transfer.
 After transfer, it sends FIN, entering FIN-WAIT-1.

 > [!important] Connection Robustness
-> The handshake processes ensure synchronized state and prevent data loss at session start or end.
+> State transitions and handshakes ensure synchronized communication and graceful session management.